Eliza R. Snow: Early church involvement

-In Nauvoo, Snow again made her living as a school teacher.
-After Smith's death, Snow claimed to have secretly wed him on June 29, 1842, as a plural wife.
-Snow wrote fondly of Smith, "my beloved husband, the choice of my heart and the crown of my life".
+In Nauvoo, Snow again made her living as a schoolteacher.
+After Smith's death, Snow swore in an affidavit recorded by a notary public that she had secretly wed him on June 29, 1842, as a plural wife.
 However, Snow had organized a petition in that same summer of 1842, with a thousand female signatures, denying that Smith was connected with polygamy and extolling his virtue.
-As Secretary of the Ladies' Relief Society, she organized the publishing of a certificate in October 1842 denouncing polygamy and denying Smith as its creator or participant.
-Years later, when Snow was informed that Smith's first wife, Emma, had stated on her deathbed that her husband had never been a polygamist, Snow was reported to have stated she doubted the story but "If ... [this] was really [Sister Emma's] testimony she died with a libel on her lips".
+As secretary of the Ladies' Relief Society, she organized the publishing of a certificate in October 1842 denouncing polygamy and denying Smith as its creator or participant.
+Decades later Snow publicly described Smith as, "my beloved husband, the choice of my heart and the crown of my life."
+Years later, when Snow was informed that Smith's first wife, Emma, had stated on her deathbed that her husband had never been a polygamist, Snow was reported to have stated she doubted the story but "If ... [this] was really [Sister Emma's] testimony she died with a libel on her lips -- a libel against her husband -- against his wives -- against the truth, and against God...".

 After Smith's death, Snow married Brigham Young as a plural wife.
 She traveled west across the plains and arrived in the Salt Lake Valley on October 2, 1847.
-There, childless Eliza became a prominent member of Young's family, moving into an upper bedroom in Young's Salt Lake City residence, the Lion House.
+There, childless Eliza became a prominent member of Young's family, moving into an upper bedroom of Young's Salt Lake City residence, the Lion House.